Geoscience, Master of Science (072)

 Jason Polk, jason.polk@wku.edu, (270) 745-5015

-The graduate program in Geoscience provides advanced professional training for careers as hydrologists, environmental resource managers, city and regional planners, engineering geologists, geophysical and geochemical geologists, meteorologists and climatologists, earth science teachers, Geographic Information Systems (GIS) specialists, consultants in business and industry, and professional educators.
+The M.S.
+Geoscience program in the Department of Earth, Environmental & Atmospheric Sciences at WKU is interdisciplinary in nature, bringing together research perspectives from across the human-physical spectrum.
+The Department’s internationally recognized graduate faculty conduct research on a variety of human-environment interactions.
+The graduate program in Geosciences provides advanced professional training for careers as hydrologists, environmental resource managers, city and regional planners, engineering geologists, geophysical and geochemical geologists, meteorologists and climatologists, earth science teachers, Geographic Information Systems (GIS) specialists, consultants in business and industry, and professional educators.
 The program also provides a scientific foundation for graduate students who plan to continue advanced studies leading to the Ph.D.

 Joint Undergraduate Master's Program (JUMP)

-This degree offers a Joint Undergraduate Master's Program (JUMP) which provides academically outstanding students the opportunity to complete both an undergraduate and graduate degree in approximately five years.
+This degree offers a Joint Undergraduate Master's Program (JUMP) which provides academically outstanding students the opportunity to complete both an undergraduate and graduate degree in an accelerated timeframe.
 Contact the graduate program coordinator for additional information.

 Program Admission